danielabar/meblog/src/markdown/rails-postgres-docker.md

 end
 ```

-Generate an Articles controller, model and run the migration to create the `articles` table in the database:
+Use the Rails generator tool to scaffold an Articles controller and model, then run the migration (migration file got generated by the model generator) to create the `articles` table in the database:

 ```
 bin/rails generate controller Articles index --skip-routes